wireservice/csvkit/docs/scripts/csvlook.rst

 If a table is too wide to display properly try truncating it using :doc:`csvcut`.

-If the table is too long, try filtering it down with grep or piping the output to more.
+If the table is too long, try filtering it down with grep or piping the output to less.
 See :doc:`unix_tools`.

 Also see: :doc:`common_arguments`.